While running outdoors is wonderful, sometimes it’s not possible. On those days, you opt for the treadmill.

-- Break it up with intervals.
+- Break up your workout with intervals.
 An easy six miles might fly by outside, but it drags on a treadmill.
 To break up the tedium, incorporate short, fast bursts during your run.
 For example, if you’re running comfortably at 7 mph, increase the speed to 8 mph for one minute, then bring it back down for five minutes.
 Keep repeating throughout your run.

 With a treadmill, un-runnable days are suddenly runnable, which is no small win.
 Whether circumstances force you to run on the treadmill or you do so voluntarily, be sure to get the most out of it by wearing the right shoes and following these tips.
-Make the ’mill work for you, and your fitness will thank you!